-It’s fair to say that Heavy Metal has gone a bit Jack Kirby-crazy these days.
+It’s fair to say that Heavy Metal has gone a bit Jack Kirby-crazy in recent years.
 And it’s fair to say that Jack Kirby deserves all the mania we can muster.
-We are currently offering a series of Barry Geller and Jack Kirby’s “Lord of Light” prints — which had a little something to do with the CIA operation that inspired the movie Argo — in the Heavy Metal store, and for comics junkies it really doesn’t get much better than that.
+We put some rarely-seen Kirby art on the cover of issue #276 (we’ve still got limited quantities of Cover A and the Wraparound Cover in the shop); and we were thrilled to release a series of Barry Geller and Jack Kirby’s “Lord of Light” prints as well.
+Those images had a little something to do with the CIA operation that inspired the movie Argo, so for comics/movie junkies it really doesn’t get much better than that.
 But there’s always room for gravy, isn’t there?
-Here we have Heavy Metal‘s Editor -in-Chief, Kevin Eastman, co-creator of the Teenage Mutant Ninja Turtles, reflecting on just how much Jack “King” Kirby has meant to him over his long career.
+Here we have Heavy Metal‘s Publisher, Kevin Eastman, co-creator of the Teenage Mutant Ninja Turtles, reflecting on just how much Jack “King” Kirby has meant to him over his long career.
 Enjoy this recollection from an uber-fan:

 Jack Kirby is one of the main reasons I have the job that I have now, and have been able to make a living at for the last thirty one years.

 I discovered comics at a young age.
 I had a paper route at the age of nine, and saved up each month so I could bike down to the closest place that sold comics — about five miles away — when comics cost twenty cents each.
 I would read a few of them on the steps of the store, eating a Twinkie and drinking a Yoo-Hoo, and then read the rest once I got home, over and over and over again.
 This is where I discovered Kamandi, The Last Boy on Earth!